na-na-hi/renget/archive/6wfys.md

 Pi-Cho - Built off of legacy shaders from Silent Horizons, the screenarchery standby since forever, this is the gold standard for balancing characters and environment.
 If you don't use it, anons will complain about your skin and tell you that you should play LE instead.

 Silent Horizons 2 - Universal Core - Rebuilt from scratch for gameplay first.
 The sharpening and color space control are second to none and it can actually adapt to just about any weather.
 Excellent performance and visuals.
 I wouldn't touch anything else besides Berserkyr or 'Cho for gameplay in 2023 (if you are running hardware from 2023.)
 *or* The Enhancer - Same concept but much older and less advanced color and light control.
-It also has dogshit SSS out of the box.
-I would just do Community Shaders if you want lighting features but can't run SH2.
+It also has dogshit SSS out of the box, and l00 is a snowflake who keeps comments off so people don't bitch about his awful default settings.
+I would just run Community Shaders if you want a lightweight visual upgrade but can't run SH2.

 Ljoss - This has phenomenal performance while still supporting some new-ish features like Particle lights.
 If you need locked 60 FPS on a potato, optimize your game first then install this with .347 binaries or slightly newer.